poppalewie/code-snippet-recommender/README.md

 - `description`: Brief description of the snippet’s functionality.
 - `tags`: List of keywords for matching (e.g., ["sort", "list"]).
 - `code`: The code snippet as a string, with `\n` for line breaks.

+## Usage

+Run the command-line interface (CLI) to interact with the recommender